DoctorJax/.dotfiles/README.md

 Most of these files I have gotten from other people's dotfiles and just changed them up to meet my own needs.
 - - - -
-**Where I got most of my config files and/or inspiration** Original Author | Stuff Used From Them | Links
+**Where I got most of my config files and/or inspiration** Who I Got Them From | Stuff Used From Them | Links
 ----------------|----------------------|-------
 DistroTube | awesome, picom, alacritty, fish | https://gitlab.com/dwt1/dotfiles
 DistroTube | I'm using his wallpapers too, but don't feel like dealing with copyright so you just get a link | https://gitlab.com/dwt1/wallpapers